Hashtag Web3 / Updated

 }

-This is incredibly gas-efficient.
-You can prove the eligibility of millions of users with just a single bytes32 hash stored on-chain.
+This method is highly gas-efficient.
+You can prove the eligibility of millions of users with just one bytes32 hash stored on-chain.

 Step 3: Off-Chain - Generate the Proof

-When a user wants to claim their airdrop, they need to prove to the contract that they were part of the original whitelist that generated the Merkle root.
-To do this, they need a Merkle proof.
+When a user wishes to claim their airdrop, they must prove their eligibility to the contract using a Merkle proof.

-The Merkle proof is the set of "sibling" hashes that are needed to recalculate the Merkle root from the user's specific leaf hash.
-The user's wallet or the project's frontend can generate this proof for them.
+The Merkle proof comprises the "sibling" hashes necessary to recalculate the Merkle root from the user's specific leaf hash.
+The user's wallet or the project’s frontend can generate this proof.

 Step 4: On-Chain - Verify the Proof and Claim

-The user calls the claim function on the smart contract, providing their address, the amount they are claiming, and their unique Merkle proof.
+The user calls the claim function on the smart contract, providing their address, the amount being claimed, and their unique Merkle proof.

 function claim(address recipient, uint256 amount, bytes32[] calldata merkleProof) external {